 Summing up, CSAT is a measure of how satisfied customers are with their experience with your product, while NPS is a measure of how likely they are to recommend your company’s products or services to people they know.

-The best way to provide continuous customer satisfaction is to keep track of your customers’ needs and expectations.
-Let’s see how CSAT helps you achieve that and how you can correctly assess it:
+The best way to provide continuous customer satisfaction is to monitor your customers’ needs and expectations.
+Let’s examine how CSAT helps you achieve that and how you can correctly assess it.

 To calculate your company’s CSAT, you need to divide the number of satisfied customers by the total number of responses you received and multiply the result by 100.